 For this year’s global survey Thomson Reuters Regulatory Intelligence canvassed from December 2015 to February 2016 compliance practitioners at more than 300 financial services firms including banks, brokers, insurers and asset managers and most of the largest G-SIFIs, in markets encompassing Africa, the Americas, Asia, Australia, Europe and the Middle East.
-The survey builds upon annual surveys of similar respondents offering year-on-year trends and developments intended to help regulated financial services firms with planning, resourcing and direction, and to allow them to benchmark their own practices and experiences to gauge whether their resources, strategy and expectations are aligned with those in the wider global industry.
+The survey builds upon annual surveys of similar respondents offering year-on-year trends and developments intended to help regulated financial services firms with planning, resourcing and direction, and to allow them to benchmark their own practices and experiences to gauge whether their resources, strategy and expectations are aligned with those in

 Increased Cost of Compliance